“Star Wars” fans have much to look forward to in terms of new content.

 Between ‘Episode VI’ and ‘Episode VII’

-At least two Disney+ series are set in the previously unexplored time period of the post-Empire, pre-First Order galaxy.
+At least three Disney+ series are set in the previously unexplored time period of the post-Empire, pre-First Order galaxy.

 When we meet Mando and Grogu, the New Republic is technically leading the Galaxy after the Empire’s defeat in the Battle of Endor.
 But we soon learn how lawless much of the galaxy, particularly the Outer Rim, remains.
 And while the New Republic’s bureaucratic progress moves at a glacial pace, former imperials are forming a new evil superpower – a fascist government that will eventually become the First Order and take over the galaxy.

 ‘The Book of Boba Fett’

 This miniseries about the once-inept bounty hunter flitted back and forth through time, from the period after Boba escaped the Sarlacc pit in “Return of the Jedi” to Din Jarin’s adventures in “The Mandalorian.”
 It’s also in this series that we see Grogu training with Luke and Ahsoka before abandoning his studies to rejoin his adopted dad.
 Boba, meanwhile, fills the power vacuum left by Jabba the Hutt.

 This series, which premiered in August 2023, takes place around the same time as “The Mandalorian,” or around five years after the end of “Return of the Jedi,” according to Rotten Tomatoes.
 It stars many live-action versions of characters from “Star Wars Rebels,” like Sabine Wren, Ezra Bridger, Hera Syndulla and the feared Grand Admiral Thrawn.